Skip navigation

 Four completed references are required as threshold.

-Where the relevant promotions committee considers the weighting in an area identified by an applicant as ‘high’ or ‘low’ for the relevant discipline, the committee may request one of the following:
+2. Where the relevant promotions committee considers it to be appropriate for any application, the committee may request one of the following:

-• The committee membership include the relevant Associate Dean and/or Associate Director.
+• That the committee membership includes the relevant Associate Dean and/or Associate Director.

 The committee reserves the right to review referees for diversity and conflicts of interest and to ensure the holistic appraisal of the applicant’s achievements.
 If required, the committee appoints or requests additional or alternative referees.
 The applicant and their supervisor are notified if additional or alternative referees are required.

-Referees are invited to provide a holistic assessment of the promotion case, and are forwarded the full promotion application, including Supervisor and Research School Director endorsement and College Dean acknowledgement (endorsement for Level E1 applications).
+Referees are invited to provide a holistic assessment of the promotion case, and are forwarded the promotion application, including supervisor, School Director or equivalent and Dean signature.
 The applicant may consent to their relative to opportunity statements being provided to referees.

 The applicant may identify the names of up to two parties whom they do not wish to be contacted as referees.